 What is Electrodialysis Reversal and its New Innovations?

-- Electrodialysis Reversal (EDR) technology and its specific application fit is explained.
+- Electrodialysis Reversal (EDR) technology and its specific application fits are explained.

 - Treatment of highly scaling flows without expensive chemical treatment,